AdamKulczycki/Idearer-Angular-Frontend/README.md

 Aplication which allow you to share ideas from various domains with others.

+To use all features in our application you can create new account or use one of the following.

+role: USER
+login: user | password: user

+role: ADMIN
+login: admin | password: admin

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.